Buying group role templates

 Roles template condition example using job title {width="700" modal="regular"}

-• If needed, add another attribute and condition that further refines the criteria for a match to the role.
+• If needed, add another attribute/object and condition that further refines the criteria for a match to the role.

 • Click Done.

-For each additional role that you want to include for the template, click Add another role and define one or more conditions to match for the role.
+1. For each additional role that you want to include for the template, click Add another role and repeat the steps under Define role properties and Add conditions for auto-assignment to define the role.

 Roles template with multiple roles defined {width="700" modal="regular"}